farzaamam/flutter-dynamic-form/README.md

 # 🧠 Design Principles
-Clean Architecture: The project is structured with a clear separation of concerns, dividing the code into domain, data, and presentation layers.
+Clean Architecture: The project is structured with a clear separation of concerns, dividing the code into `domain`, `data`, and `presentation` layers.
 This enhances maintainability and testability.

 Decoupled Logic: The core form generation logic is not tied to any specific data source.
-You can easily switch the implementation of the `FormDataSource` interface to fetch data from a different source without altering the rest of the application.
+You can easily switch the implementation of the `FormDataSource` class to fetch data from a different source without altering the rest of the application.

 # 🧩 Key Classes and Their Roles
 Class Roles:

 `InputField`:	An abstract base class defining common attributes for all form fields (id, title, isRequired, inputType).
-Concrete subclasses like TextInputField, SelectInputField, and FileInputField handle specific input types.
+Concrete subclasses like `TextInputField`, `SelectInputField`, and `FileInputField` handle specific input types.

 `FormController`:	A StateNotifier that manages the UI state of the form, including loading, success, or error states.
-It also holds the current list of fields and exposes a reload() method to refresh the form state.
+It also holds the current list of fields and handles submission.

 `FormRepository`:	Acts as a bridge between the data layer and the application logic.
-It uses a FormDataSource to retrieve the form schema and parses it into usable InputField models.
+It uses a `FormDataSource` to retrieve the form schema and parses it into usable `InputField` models.

 `FormDataSource`:	Handles the logic for retrieving and submitting form data.
-It uses a parser to convert raw JSON into the appropriate input models, abstracting away the data source details.
+It uses a parser to convert JSON into the appropriate input models, abstracting away the data source details.
 # 🧪 Testing Strategy
 The project includes testing suite to ensure reliability and correctness.